How Do I Search for and Reserve a Business Name?

 The Process of Acquiring a Business Name

-Step One: Search Business Name Availability
+Search Business Name Availability

 As you start your business, you must check on the availability of the business name you want to use in that state.
-If another business has the same name or a very similar name as the business name you want to use, the state will not allow you to register a business (corporation, LLC, or other business type) using that name.
+If another business has the same name or a very similar name as the business name you want to use, the state will not allow you to register a business (corporation, LLC, or another business type) using that name.

 The process of checking name availability varies with each state.
 Many states have an online database you can search to see if another company has already registered the name you want to use.
 Some states, like California, require you to mail in your request to check name availability.
 California requires you to send in a Name Availability Inquiry Letter to check name availability.

-Step Two: Decide if You Want to Reserve or Register a Business Name
+Reserve or Register a Business Name

 Reserving a Business Name